Organs of the body | Their Locations and Internal Functions

 Adrenal glands

-This endocrine gland has two portions the inner medulla, which secretes epinephrine, while the outer cortex secretes mineral and glucocorticoid hormones.
+This endocrine gland has two portions: the inner medulla, which secretes epinephrine, and the outer cortex, which secretes mineral and glucocorticoid hormones.

 Epinephrine is the fight or flight hormone (emotion-related), while corticoids regulate body metabolism.